To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Methods

 Binary systems may exit the two hydrogen rich stars (HMS-HMS) binary phase under multiple stopping criteria: the primary depleting central carbon (leading to a \ac{SN}) or the binary undergoing unstable mass transfer (leading to \ac{CE}).
 Systems which either remain bound after the first SNe, or survive a \ac{CE} by successfully ejecting the envelope, will enter \textit{detached evolution} of a star+\ac{CO}.

-We match the secondary stellar model at the end of the HMS-HMS simulations to an equivalent single-star model (matching criteria are evolutionary-phase dependant as described in \citealp{Fragos2023ApJS}) and continue evolving the orbit and stellar model until either RLO occurs or the stellar model reaches the end of its life.
-The rotation rate of the matched model is set such that they have an equivalent $\rot{}$ as that of the secondary at the end of HMS-HMS evolution.
+We match the secondary stellar model at the end of the HMS-HMS simulations to an equivalent precomputed and nonrotating single-star model (matching criteria are evolutionary-phase dependant as described in \citealp{Fragos2023ApJS}) such that the evolutionary state and mass between the two is similar.
+To compute an initial angular rotation rate $\omega_i$ for our newly matched single-star model, we use the total rotational angular momentum $J_\mathrm{rot}$ and moment of inertia $I$ of the corresponding (rotating) primary or secondary from the end of its HMS-HMS evolution: $\omega_i = J_\mathrm{rot}/I$.
+Using this initial rotation rate for our single star model, we continue evolving the orbit and stellar model until either \ac{RLO} occurs or the stellar model reaches the end of its life.
 The orbital evolution equations include tidal evolution with spin-orbit coupling and angular momentum loss from stellar winds.
 Our pre-computed single-star models are evolved without rotation and therefore cannot account for the back reaction onto the star's structure and evolution.